Water Chemistry Water Chemistry — How Long Between Pool Chemicals - Safe Timing Guide

 Quick Answer

-Wait at least 1-2 hours between most pool chemical additions, with pH adjustments requiring 2-4 hours before retesting.
+Wait about 30 minutes between most pool chemical additions (long enough to circulate), with pH-lowering (acid) needing about 30 minutes and pH-raising (soda ash) needing several hours before retesting.
 Some chemicals like chlorine and acid should never be mixed directly.

 Understanding Chemical Interaction Times